 The Real Canada

-Six months later myself and a work mate headed off to Hawaii for a two week lads tour of Americas 50th state however en route we stopped off for a couple of days in Vancouver.
-I always remember wandering around this stunning city all the time thinking how “Canadian” it was….. funny that given we were in Canada.
-I recall the little water taxis, the cool hip bars, Granville Island, the friendly people and maple syrup.
+Six months later I and a friend headed off to Hawaii for a two-week lads tour of America’s 50th state however en route we stopped off for a couple of days in Vancouver.
+I always remember wandering around this stunning city all the time thinking how “Canadian” it was….. funny that, given we were in Canada.
+I recall the little water taxis, the cool hip bars, Granville Island, the friendly people, and maple syrup.

 Thirty years later but with a fading memory of that amazing holiday I am still telling people how much I loved Vancouver and to this day I have always promised myself I would return – the lure of the nature and mountains of British Colombia is strong and I have always wanted to hire a motor home and travel about and to experience the famous Rocky Mountaineer.